 - Personal Growth: How I demonstrated that autistics can become self-reliant and competent through personal choice and effort.

-- Advocacy: A case study of how I started autistic-led autism advocacy in Singapore and Greater China to how I am actively participating in policy-making and launching community-led initiatives; this can inspire the younger generation of advocates.
+- Advocacy: A case study of how I started autistic-led autism advocacy in Singapore and Greater China to how I am actively participating in policy-making and launching community-led initiatives; this can inspire the younger generation of autistic advocates.

 - Hidden Autistics: Raising awareness that autistics who have adapted well to mainstream society almost always choose not to identify as autistic, creating a skewed impression that all autistics are reliant on external support to function in mainstream society.

-I recommend that autistic advocates request to review the draft of the news coverage before publication.
+I strongly recommend that autistic advocates request to review the draft of the news coverage before publication.
 Although this is not standard industry practice, it can be considered an accommodation due to us having a high risk of being misunderstood.

-Another helpful measure is to read up on how the reporter has portrayed disability/autism in the past and their personal participation in supporting disenfranchaised people.
+Another helpful measure is to read up on how the journalist has portrayed disability/autism in the past and their personal participation in supporting disenfranchaised people.
 It is also important to determine the context and narrative of the interview (e.g. ask about what the news feature is for and what it aims to do), and choose not to be interviewed if the narrative does not fit into our personal beliefs.

 It is also a good precaution to have recorded down the spoken interview for our reference to protect ourselves from any misunderstandings.